iskl/HciClient/README.md

 # HciClient
-¡ª¡ª Extend the Sensory Ability of Desktop Computer using Mobile Device (Client Side)
+   Extend the Sensory Ability of Desktop Computer using Mobile Device (Client Side)

 ## Description